 Everyone knows the French love their food and at Christmas it's no different.
 To celebrate the most magical time of the year, the French pull out all the stops with some of these mouthwatering treats:

-• Galette des Rois: Although traditionally associated with Epiphany (January 6th), the Galette des Rois is often enjoyed throughout the Christmas season.
+- Galette des Rois: Although traditionally associated with Epiphany (January 6th), the Galette des Rois is often enjoyed throughout Christmas.
 It's a puff pastry tart filled with almond cream, and a hidden figurine is placed inside.
 The person who finds the figurine is crowned the king or queen for the day.

-• 13 Desserts of Provence: In the Provence region, it's customary to serve 13 different desserts, symbolizing Jesus and the 12 apostles.
+- 13 Desserts of Provence: In the Provence region, it's customary to serve 13 different desserts, symbolising Jesus and the 12 apostles.
 These desserts often include nuts, dried fruits, nougat, and various sweets.

 Indulging in these delectable French Christmas dishes is an integral part of the French Christmas experience.
 Whether you're enjoying a festive feast in a family home or dining out at a traditional French restaurant, you're sure to savour the rich flavours and culinary traditions that make Christmas in France truly special.

-Now that we've covered French Christmas traditions and French delicacies at Christmas, let's dive in to the 10 best places to celebrate Christmas in France.
+Now that we've covered French Christmas traditions and French delicacies at Christmas, let's uncover where you should go in France this December.

 The 10 Best Places to Celebrate Christmas in France